Algeria in the Middle Ages: Abu al Muhajir Dinar

-Abu al Muhajir Dinar, Uqba's successor, pushed westward into Algeria and eventually worked out a modus vivendi with Kusayla, the ruler of an extensive confederation of Christian Berbers.
-Kusayla, who had been based in Tilimsan (Tlemcen), became a Muslim and moved his headquarters to Takirwan, near Al Qayrawan.
+Abu al-Muhajir Dinar, Uqba's successor, pushed westward into Algeria and eventually worked out a modus vivendi with Kusaila, the ruler of an extensive confederation of Christian Berbers.
+Kusaila, who had been based in Tilimsan (Tlemcen), became a Muslim and moved his headquarters to Takirwan, near Al Qayrawan.

 This harmony was short-lived, however.
 Arab and Berber forces controlled the region in turn until 697.
 By 711, Umayyad forces helped by Berber converts to Islam had conquered all of North Africa.
 Governors appointed by the Umayyad caliphs ruled from Al Qayrawan, capital of the new wilaya (province) of Ifriqiya, which covered Tripolitania (the western part of present-day Libya), Tunisia, and eastern Algeria.

 Paradoxically, the spread of Islam among the Berbers did not guarantee their support for the Arab-dominated caliphate.
 The ruling Arabs alienated the Berbers by taxing them heavily; treating converts as second-class Muslims; and, at worst, by enslaving them.
 As a result, widespread opposition took the form of open revolt in 739–40 under the banner of Kharijite Islam.
 The Kharijites objected to Ali, the fourth caliph, making peace with the Umayyads in 657 and left Ali's camp (khariji means "those who leave").
 The Kharijites had been fighting Umayyad rule in the East, and many Berbers were attracted by the sect's egalitarian precepts.
-For example, according to Kharijism, any suitable Muslim candidate could be elected caliph without regard to race, station, or descent from the Prophet Muhammad.
+For example, according to Kharijism, any suitable Muslim candidate could be elected caliph without regard to race, station, or descent from Muhammad.

-After the revolt, Kharijites established a number of theocratic tribal kingdoms, most of which had short and troubled histories.
+After the revolt, Kharijites established several theocratic tribal kingdoms, most of which had short and troubled histories.
 Others, however, like Sijilmasa and Tilimsan, which straddled the principal trade routes, proved more viable and prospered.
 In 750 the Abbasids, who succeeded the Umayyads as Muslim rulers, moved the caliphate to Baghdad and reestablished caliphal authority in Ifriqiya, appointing Ibrahim ibn al Aghlab as governor in Al Qayrawan.
 Although nominally serving at the caliph's pleasure, Al Aghlab and his successors, the Aghlabids, ruled independently until 909, presiding over a court that became a center for learning and culture.

 Rustamids

-Rustamids or Banou Rostom, an Ibadi Islamic berber state, appeared in 776 AD, founded and lead initially by Abdurrahman ibn Rostom, its capital was Tahert in the north east of now known as Algeria, the rustamid state spread all over the north African coast from Tlemcen to the now known as Sert in the northern Libya though it's slightly hard to get precise frontiers of this state. during the Rostomid ruling its capital was a cultural and a scientific metropolis of the big Maghreb attracting so many scientist such as Ibn Khaldoun where he wrote his popular book called "Al Mukadima" which was likely to be known as the first book about sociology.
-The Falling of The state was after the defeat against the Fatimids and putting out the last leader Yakdan Ibn Mohamed in 909 AD.
+Rustamids or Banou Rostom, an Ibadi Islamic berber state, appeared in 776 AD, founded and led initially by Abdurrahman ibn Rostom.
+Its capital was Tahert in the northeast of what is now known as Algeria.
+The Rustamid state spread all over the north African coast from Tlemcen to the area now known as Sert in northern Libya, though it is slightly hard to get precise frontiers of this state.
+During the Rostomid ruling, its capital was a cultural and a scientific metropolis of the Great Maghreb, attracting many scientists, such as Ibn Khaldoun, where he wrote his popular book called "Al Mukadima", which was likely to be known as the first book about sociology.
+The fall of the state was after the defeat against the Fatimids and putting out the last leader, Yakdan Ibn Mohamed, in 909 AD.